waltermillan/OnionArchitechtureScript/README.md

 # .NET Project Template Generators

-A collection of Windows Batch scripts (`.bat`) designed to automate the scaffolding and initialization of .NET solutions and projects following Clean Architecture, Onion Architecture, and Modular Single-Project patterns.
+A collection of Windows Batch scripts (`.bat`) designed to automate the scaffolding and initialization of .NET solutions and projects following Domain-Driven Design (DDD), Onion Architecture, and Monolithic patterns.

 ---